Let me introduce you to my oldest granddaughter Brookelyn.

 In conclusion, may it be noted that we do pray scripture over Brookelyn as we believe that the Word of God is alive, that the Word of God is powerful, that Jesus is the Word Himself and that at the entrance of His Word light is given?
 (Psalm 119:30) We believe that it is God's will for wholeness for all people and He truly is the Light of the World.

 Brookelyn is seven now (2014) and making great strides and improving greatly on all fronts.

 The gene not functioning properly in Brookelyn's case was just recently discovered.
 Its genetic address is c5orf42 and labeled as type 17.
 It is the rarest of the variations in this already rare disorder so there isn't much information out there about her particular type.
 She has been the subject of at least one known medical journal article in reference to how her eyes function in association with her condition and most likely will be the subject of more studies and observations due to the rarity of her type.

-It is also now understood that Joubert syndrome is part of a family of syndromes called Ciliopathies, meaning necessary communication goes missing between the cell and it's protein instructions because the cell is either missing it's cilia antennae or it isn't working properly.
-This cilia allows for the motility of a cell referring to its ability to move fluid or move fluid through itself where the proteins necessary for function and development would normally be instructing those very processes.
+It is also now understood that Joubert syndrome is part of a family of syndromes called Ciliopathies, meaning necessary communication goes missing between the cell and its protein instructions because the cell is either missing its cilia antennae or it isn't working properly.
+These cilia allow for the motility of a cell referring to its ability to move fluid or move fluid through itself where the proteins necessary for function and development would normally be instructing those very processes.
 What a wonder her name is Brook referring to conduits of moving water. an inspiration to continue to pray.

 Ciliopathies include other genetic conditions such as Polycystic Kidney disease and Cystic Fibrosis.